crowdbotics/modules/README.md

 1. Copies the module directory from [react-native](react-native) into `demo/src/modules`.
 2. Runs `yarn add <module_name>` in the `demo` directory.
 3. Runs `yarn add <dependency>` for every `x-dependencies` in the module `package.json`.
-4. Adds the module to `demo/src/modules/manifest.js` - with an import and an array export.

 ## Remove a module